Tourist Refund Scheme – How does it work?

 Did you know that you can get a full GST refund on everything from laptops and smartphones to jewellery and wine that you have purchased during your trip to Australia?

-The Tourist Refund Scheme (TRS) is open to temporary visitors and Australian residents and is issued at any Australian international airport or seaport.
+The Tourist Refund Scheme (TRS) is open to temporary visitors and Australian residents.
+It is issued at Australian international airports and seaports.

 What is the tourist refund scheme?

 The Tourist Refund Scheme allows travellers to claim a refund of the Goods and Services Tax (GST) and Wine Equalisation Tax (WET) for certain goods that you buy and then take out of Australia.

 What rules are there for claiming the tourist refund?